SatelliteSync56/ZPlayer/README.md

 be very hard to pause or terminate.
-The uses for such a program might be playing audio files on a low-end PC, or minimizing interuption of an audio track.
+The uses for such a program might be playing audio files on a low-end PC, or minimizing interruption of an audio track.
+Runs on Windows XP or later.